realXtend/doc/arch_article/simple.rst

 editing the HTML, CSS and Javascript sources, before publishing them simply by copying the files over to a web server.
-Tundra can similarily open scenes from local files to show the 3d view, which greatly streamlines the creation work as for example changes to the images used as textures on the 3d objects show immediately in the final form without any uploads to a virtual world system.
+Tundra can similarily open scenes from local files to show the 3d view, which streamlines object and scene creation so that changes to texture images, 3d models and scripts update immediately in the final form without any uploads to a virtual world system.

 A final architectural goal of our project is extensibility - the ability to dynamically add or remove functionality to a virtual world